Roee-Bar/MentorMatch/docs/KAN-20_IMPLEMENTATION_PLAN.md

 - Partnerships are formed during project creation/editing (not beforehand)
 - `projectId` is REQUIRED when creating partnership requests
 - Supervisors can have multiple active partnerships (different projects)
-- Partnerships automatically end when project completes/cancels (coSupervisorId cleared)
+- Partnerships automatically end when project status changes to 'completed' OR when projects are deleted (coSupervisorId cleared)
 - Only show supervisors with available capacity when suggesting co-supervisors
-- Supervisors cannot be co-supervising with the same supervisor in multiple active projects
+- Co-supervising does NOT count toward supervisor capacity (separate from main supervisor capacity)

 ---